EmileTrotignon/blog/subtyping.md

 supporting generics (we call that polymorphism in the functional world) was released in 2004, 8 years after the first release of the language.
 There was of course always a generic type, the array, but no other could be defined.
-And contrary to Golang where common data structures where provided, here, if you needed a hashmap, you had to accept losing type information or implementing a new hashmap class for each types.
+And contrary to Golang where common data structures were provided, here, if you needed a hashmap, you had to accept losing type information or implementing a new hashmap class for each type.

 I do understand that in a language such as Java, where subtyping is really pervasive (that is a mistake by itself in my opinion, but beyond the scope of this discussion), you need to be able to use subtyping with arrays.
-Arrays being invariant makes them "incompatible" with subtyping, and this is a definitely an issue that needed to be solved, and it was with what Java calls wildcards.
+Arrays being invariant makes them "incompatible" with subtyping, and this is definitely an issue that needed to be solved, and it was with what Java calls wildcards.

 ```java